 Efforts to reduce training costs are always a process fraught with danger for the organisation.
 It is all too easy to cut training and then later wonder why mistakes increase, sales reduce and morale decreases.

 If you need further help, Tribal Habits can assist.
-We offer active user plans (including monthly no-contract PAYG plans) and have low per-user costs.
+We offer active user plans (starting from just 5 active users per month) and have low per-user costs.
 Tribal Habits can also help you to tap into internal experts, create more internal training, eliminate expensive external content and re-use internal knowledge assets.
 Reach out to us today for a no obligations demo and see how we can help you achieve more positive training outcomes, while we reduce training costs.